OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 Materials: Silicon tube for sampling, Niskin bottles, multiparameter sonde, BOD bottles, Winkler reagents, pipettes and tips, cooling box.
 It is very important that the sensor has been kept wet before the deployment and after recovery.
 This can be done by placing a wet sponge in the sensor membrane at least 8 hours before the deployment (ensure that it doesn’t get dry).
-NOTE: Remember to remove the sponge and any other material used to keep the sensor wet.
+*NOTE: Remember to remove the sponge and any other material used to keep the sensor wet.*

-Samples should be collected with the Niskin bottle(s) for Winkler analysis during the deployment (following Langdon 2010 protocol).
+Samples should be collected with the Niskin bottle(s) for Winkler analysis during the deployment (following [@Langdon2010] protocol).
 It’s recommended to take between 4-6 samples on the surface (approx. 5m) (ideally samples will be taken at different depths).
 After adding the Winkler reagents, samples should be kept in a dark and try to avoid high temperatures.
 It’s also recommended to use a calibrated  multiparameter sonde to do DO profiles at the deployment site while taking samples with the Niskin bottles.